Infrared Sauna Benefits: A Science-Backed Wellness Therapy

 Chronic pain (e.g., arthritis, fibromyalgia)

-Heavy metal or environmental toxin exposure
+Heavy toxin exposure

-Skin conditions (e.g., acne, eczema, psoriasis)
+Skin conditions

-Infrared saunas are not recommended for pregnant people*
+It is not recommended for pregnant people.

 Is Infrared Sauna Therapy Safe for All Ages?